How to Make No-Bake Banana Pudding from Scratch

 Repeat the layers and top with a little ladyfinger crumble, some cinnamon, and a few banana slices.
 Or, if serving individually, stand half of a ladyfinger up in the side of each dish.

 Just like Grandma’s!
-Making pudding from scratch instead of using boxed mixes makes all the difference.
+Making pudding from scratch instead of using boxed Jell-O mix makes all the difference.
 The flavor is more subtle and soaks up the banana flavor.
 The real game changer is the ladyfingers.
-Each cakey bite plays off the rich, homemade spiced whipped cream for a decadent but not-too-heavy dessert.
+Each cakey bite plays off the rich, homemade whipped cream for a decadent but not-too-heavy dessert.